RedPitaya/RedPitaya/doc/logic/README.md

 arrives.
 The rate of this non blocking requests should be limited to the desired refresh rate, so it should not be done in a short loop.

-## 2. auto refreshing oscilloscope (low power mode)
+## 2. Auto refreshing oscilloscope (low power mode)

 The size of the buffer is reduced to a minimum.
 Data is not streamed continuously, instead streaming is only started on request by the user interface.
 The time required for getting data after a request is high and affecting the display rate.

-## 3. single shot oscilloscope and logic analyzer mode
+## 3. Single shot oscilloscope and logic analyzer mode

 In this mode a single data package is stored into the buffer.
 After starting acquisition the data will be streamed into the buffer as if it was circular.